feenkcom/gtoolkit.com/pages/index.md

       <div class="col-lg-4">
         <h3>Feature</h3>
         <h2>On demand editors</h2>
-        <p class="lead">We have a beautifully flexible editor.
+        <p>We have a beautifully flexible editor.
 You just do not have go to it.
 The editor comes to you.
 You get to code, but you can do that after you find the right place.</p>
       </div>
       <div class="col-lg-8">
         <img src="/assets/pictures/feature-editor.png"/>